 Our landscape operations can result in grass clippings, sticks, branches, dirt, mulch, fertilizers, pesticides and other pollutants to fall or be left on our paved areas.
-This waste material will settle in our storm drain system increasing maintenance cost and solid and dissolved waste in our runoff can pass through our storm drain system ultimately polluting the Jordan River and Utah Lake.
+This waste material will settle in our storm drain system increasing maintenance cost and solid and dissolved waste in our runoff can pass through our storm drain system ultimately polluting Utah Lake.
 The primary pollutant impairing Utah Lake is organic material so it is vital that our paved areas with direct connection to the City storm drain systems remain clean of landscape debris.
+Landscape maintenance will occur on a weekly basis in the growing months and be reduced to monthly visits in the wintertime or as weather requires.
+See the HOA documents concerning landscape maintenance.